BabylonJS/OldDocumentationSite/content/overviews/Standard/Solid_Particle_System.md

 Just remember that, once the mesh is build, only **`setParticles()`** does then the job : updates the mesh VBO and draws it.

 To help you to update each particle status, `setParticle()` will call for each particle `SPS.updateParticle(particle)`.
 This function doesn't do anything by default, so it is the place were you can implement your particle behavior, with physics if you want.
-It is passed each particle object in turn, which you can set its initial properties (position, rotation, quaternion, scale, color, uvs, velocity) or add and set your own if your logic needs it (age ? mass ? etc).
+It is passed each particle object in turn, which you can set its initial properties (position, rotation, rotationQuaternion, scale, color, uvs, velocity) or add and set your own if your logic needs it (age ? mass ? etc).
 So `updateParticle()` just changes the particle data, not the mesh itself.
 The `setParticles()` process updates the mesh.
 Fortunately, `setParticles()` calls `updateParticle(particle)` for you.

 If you want to set an initial status, different from the live behavior that you would implement in `SPS.updateParticle(particle)`, you can use `SPS.initParticles()`.